codecation/game-of-life/README.md

 # game-of-life

-Yet another Game of Life implementation.
-This time in Clojurescript.
+This is a Game of Life implementation.
+There are many like it, but this one's in ClojureScript.

 ## Usage